Joms94/Wrangling-Survey-Data/README.md

 # Context
-This is a 2017 data set from the University of British Columbia, Canada on lolly preferences during Halloween.
-The data contains all kinds of horrid inconsistencies that make it hard to analyse.
+This is a novelty 2017 data set from the University of British Columbia, Canada on lolly preferences during Halloween.
+The data contains all kinds of horrid inconsistencies and truly anarchic questions that make it hard to analyse.
+Cleaning this is the equivalent of competitive runners training in high-altitude conditions.
 For additional context, the survey originally presented to respondents can be found here: https://www.scq.ubc.ca/wp-content/uploads/2017/10/candyhierarchysurvey2017.pdf

 # The Process
 In this project, I use a variety of analysis techniques to polish the data.
 You'll find five main files in this repository.